attivio/searchui/README.md

 ## Configuring Search UI
 Many Search UI features are configurable.
 These settings support rapid prototyping for demos and proof-of-concept projects.

+> Setting these preferences will affect all users who may be accessing this application.
+> If any values are not specified, the application uses system-application defaults.
+> If Search UI is deployed to multiple web servers or Attivio nodes, the preferences must be manually synchronized across all nodes.

 The full list of properties and the description of each can be found in the [configuration.properties.js](search-ui-frontend/src/configuration.properties.js) file.